rickcid/task-market/README.md

-# Build an MVP with AngularJS + FireBase by cloning TaskRabbit
+# Build an MVP with AngularJS + FireBase